10 Year Old Message in a Bottle Solved

 Amanda, 10 Years After Her Message in a Bottle

 Today, both Amanda and her mom, Jacquie, are professional investigators.
 Imagine that!
-Here we all were, trying to solve the mystery of Amanda’s message in a bottle, while she was out solving her own mysteries!
+Here we all were, trying to solve the mystery of Amanda’s 10 year old message in a bottle, while she was out solving her own mysteries!
 I love it.

 In fact, you might even recognize Jacquie.
 She recently appeared on the CBS TV show Hunted as a Fugitive Hunter.
 SO.
 COOL.

 Jacquie is the Director of Private Investigations for Beam Computer Forensics in Atltana, GA, which sounds extremely high-tech and fancy to me.

 “I’m not surprised at all that Amanda sent a message in a bottle,” Jacquie said, “She was always a mystical child and she still has a very active imagination.
 She always loved to write fantastical stories, with rich, full-bodied characters experiencing magical events.
 Amanda has alway had a bright twinkle in her eyes, like she comes from a land that is full of wonder and creativity.”

 Messages in bottles, I often say, open windows between the worlds of different people.
 But this 10 year old message in a bottle provides a window into Amanda’s own past.
 Something as simple as her changing handwriting highlights how we all change over time.
 I mean, I wanted to be an astronaut when I was a kid.
 I’m still not ruling it out, I’m just saying that, as of now, I am a writer and musician.
 So, you know.
 Things change!
 And the MySpace thing.
 Has any other website ever had such a meteoric rise and precipitous fall?
 Goodness.
 I just checked.
 It still exists.